 This is what social selling is all about and a great way to build relationships and show that you are in tune with the market.

-News feeds like LinkedIn Pulse are another great way to find industry news.
+News feeds like LinkedIn Pulse or Google News are another great way to find industry news.
 Simply set up the category and select the news sources that are relevant to your industry to instantly populate your feed.

 When you come across a story you found insightful, share it with your network.